troppes/washsite/README.md

 ## Backend

 The backend uses an ExpressJS server that provides REST routes for the data from all the machines currently in use.
-More information can be found in the [Backend Readme] (https://github.com/troppes/washtrak/tree/master/backend).
+More information can be found in the [Backend Readme](https://github.com/troppes/washtrak/tree/master/backend).

 ## Frontend

 The frontend has been built using Svelte-Kit.
 It provides support for creating, modifying and deleting users/machines, as well as a dashboard for the current status of all machines.
-More information can be found in the [Frontend Readme] (https://github.com/troppes/washtrak/tree/master/frontend).
+More information can be found in the [Frontend Readme](https://github.com/troppes/washtrak/tree/master/frontend).

 ## Controller

 The Controller collects the sensor data and calculates the current status of the machine.
 It then connects to the REST API and uploads the results.
 The software is written in C/C++ for Arduino.
-More information can be found in the [Controller Readme] (https://github.com/troppes/washtrak/tree/master/controller).
+More information can be found in the [Controller Readme](https://github.com/troppes/washtrak/tree/master/controller).

 ## Deployment Options